 Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) are disability income benefits administered by the Social Security Administration (SSA) that also provide Medicaid and/or Medicare health insurance to individuals who are eligible.
 The application process for SSI/SSDI is complicated and difficult to navigate.
 Nationally, about 29 percent of individuals who apply for these benefits are approved on initial application and appeals take an average of one year

 For people who are homeless or who are returning to the community from institutions (jails, prisons or hospitals), access to these programs can be extremely challenging.
 Approval on initial application for people who are homeless and who have no one to assist them is about 10-15 percent

 SSI/SSDI Outreach, Access and Recovery (SOAR) is an approach that helps states increase access to mainstream benefits for people who are homeless or at risk of homelessness through:

 - Technical Assistance to states and communities including support for action plan implementation, training observations with feedback, and assistance with tracking outcomes in order to document success and help access additional resources.

-In 2010 alone, SSI/SSDI brought at least $53,041,104 into the state and local economies of the 37 states reporting outcomes.
+- In 2013 alone, SSI/SSDI brought at least $188 million into the state and local economies of the 48 states reporting outcomes.

 For more information, e-mail us at firstname.lastname@example.org or visit www.prainc.com/soar